stchang/website/blog/_src/posts/2018-10-05-defining-local-bindings-in-turnstile-languages.md

    and patterns `e-` and `τ_out` matching the elaboration of `e` and its type, respectively.
 8. After the dashes comes the conclusion, which begins with `⊢`.
 The next part specifies the elaboration of the term.
-Here, the meaning of the typed `λ` is given in terms of Racket's [`#%plain-lambda`][5] (Turnstile uses the convention of a `-` suffix for forms in the untyped/target language).
-The final part describes the type of the expression.
+Here, the meaning of the typed `λ` is given in terms of Racket's [`#%plain-lambda`][5].
+Turnstile uses the convention of a `-` suffix for forms in the untyped/target language to avoid conflicting names and confusion.
+Suffixed names are usually bound using `postfix-in`, such as in `(require (postfix-in - racket/base))` to bind `#%plain-lambda-`.
+9. Finally, we give the type of the term to the right of the `⇒`, referring to variables bound in the premises.

 #### Renaming Typed Variables